When we look at businesses holistically, there are four distinct dimensions that account for every decision and action.

 Most of us can’t answer those questions off the top of our heads.
 Many of us can’t answer them at all because a) we haven’t been doing our own accounting, and b) we don’t understand the terms at play.
 These questions – and the perspective they represent – fall in the dimension of finances.

-What’s striking is that the more grounded you get in your financial reality, the more clarity you have about what your business has done and can do.
-Many people are continually scared because they have no idea what they made last month and this month, nor do they have any idea what’s coming in in the future.
-This makes everyday feel like a hustle, and every win, a temporary stalling of the inevitable crash of not having enough money to pay the bills.
+What's striking is that the more grounded you get in your financial reality, the more clarity you have about what your business has done and can do.
+Many people are continually scared because they have no idea what they made last month and this month, nor do they have any idea what's coming in in the future.
+This makes every day feel like a hustle, and every win a temporary stalling of the inevitable crash of not having enough money to pay the bills.

-A challenge with this particular dimension is understanding what level of granularity you need for effective decision-making.
-Most people don’t need to have a daily sales report, but a monthly sales report may not give you enough time to react or plan.
+Most people don't need a daily sales report, but a monthly sales report may not give you enough time to react or plan.
 Additionally, a gross sales report may not show you which income stream is the breadwinner and which is the lead weight you need to drop.
-Since each business is put together a little differently, the insights that you can get from the financial dimension need to be tailored to meet the way your business works.
+Since each business is put together a little differently, the insights you can get from the financial dimension need to be tailored to suit how your business works.

 It’s absolutely true that you can get lost in the financial data and questions in your business.
 What’s also true is that you’re absolutely lost without them.